 If you’re considering a reverse mortgage, learn as much as you can about this often complicated kind of mortgage before talking to a counselor or lender, the Federal Trade Commission advises.

 How to Get A Mortgage

-For lots of folks, it can be a good idea to do some shopping around to get an idea of what is out there.
+For lots of folks, it can be a good idea to shop around to get an idea of what is out there.

-Once you’ve selected a few lenders to get started with, the next step is to get pre-qualified for a loan.
-Through this process, based on a limited amount of information, a lender will tell you how much they are willing to lend you.
+Once you’ve selected a few lenders to get started with, the next step is to get prequalified for a loan.
+Based on a limited amount of information, a lender will estimate how much it is willing to lend you.

-During the pre-approval process, the lender takes a closer look at your finances, including your credit, employment, income, and assets to determine exactly what you qualify for.
-Once you’re pre-approved, you’re likely to be considered a more serious buyer by home sellers.
+During the preapproval process, the lender will take a closer look at your finances, including your credit, employment, income, and assets to determine exactly what you qualify for.
+Once you’re preapproved, you’re likely to be considered a more serious buyer by home sellers.

-When shopping around for a mortgage, it can be a good idea to consider the overall cost of the mortgage (listed above), and any additional fees involved in taking out a mortgage .
+When shopping around for a mortgage, it can be a good idea to consider the overall cost of the mortgage and any fees.

-For example, some lenders may charge an origination fee for creating the loan, or charge prepayment penalties in the event that you want to pay back the loan ahead of schedule.
-There may also be fees to third-parties that provide information or services required to process, approve, and close your loan.
+For example, some lenders may charge an origination fee for creating the loan, or a prepayment penalty if you want to pay back the loan ahead of schedule.
+There may also be fees to third parties that provide information or services required to process, approve, and close your loan.

-To compare the true cost of two or more mortgage loans, look to the APR, not just the interest rate.
+To compare the true cost of two or more mortgage loans, it’s best to look at the annual percentage rate, or APR, not just the interest rate.
 The interest rate is the rate used to calculate your monthly payment, but the APR is an approximation of all of the costs associated with a loan, including the interest rate and other fees, expressed as a percentage.
 The APR makes it easier to compare the total cost of a loan across different offerings.